israpps/PPC-Monitor/docs/Architecture Overview.md

 capable of independently performing arithmetic and logic operations, as well as moving data within the same register file.
 However, it lacks the ability to fetch its own instructions or directly access memory in any way.
 All fetch, load, store, branch, division, and multiplication operations require assistance from PPC code.
-To facilitate data transfer between the APU and PPC core, a set of custom instructions is utilized (see APU_opcodes.txt).
+To facilitate data transfer between the APU and PPC core, a set of custom instructions is utilized (see [APU Opcodes](./docs/APU/APU_opcodes.md)).
 The APU operates at the same clock speed as the PPC core (440MHz), and the timing of the original MIPS-IOP / PS1 is emulated through a software timing/event system.
 For every 1 MIPS instruction to execute, x number of PPC instructions must also be executed.
 Consequently, there are some operations, that under certain conditions may take longer to complete on the PPC-IOP